OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 - The unique **id** is a required property.
 If you bind to the control from within your add-in, the ID is the property the binding uses in the document to identify the applicable named content control.

 - The  **appearance** attribute is used to hide the control container, for a cleaner look.
-This is a new feature in Word 2013, as you see by the use of the w15 namespace.
+This feature was introduced in Word 2013, as you see by the use of the w15 namespace.
 Because this property is used, the w15 namespace is retained at the start of the document.xml part.

 - The  **showingPlcHdr** attribute is an optional setting that sets the default content you include inside the control (text in this example) as placeholder content.
 So, if the user clicks or taps in the control area, the entire content is selected rather than behaving like editable content in which the user can make changes.